FuturePhotonInitiative/PTCS/README.md

 * who_am_i
   This method should return a string that contains a reference to the type of device and it's connection status.
 * check_connected
-  this method should return a boolean indicating if the device is currently connected
+  this method should return a Boolean indicating if the device is currently connected
 * what_can_i
   this method should return a list of methods in the class that are prepended by the "run_" phrase, for optimal performance this list can be cached for later use the following is an example where methods is a static list of the Agilent class